For ndis plan managers

 The invoice-to-claim engine is the business

-Strip plan management back to its core loop and it is this: a provider invoice arrives, it is checked against the right support category and the available budget and the NDIA pricing limits, it is claimed through the PACE provider portal, and the payment is reconciled back against the invoice.
+Strip plan management back to its core loop and it is this: a provider invoice arrives, it is checked against the right support category and the available budget and the NDIA price limits, the service booking is in place, it is claimed through the PACE / myplace provider portal, and the remittance is reconciled back against the invoice.
 That loop runs hundreds of times a week at any real scale, and it is the engine that everything else hangs off.

 It is also, almost entirely, structured work.
-A VA trained on your validation rules and your platform runs the loop: validating each invoice, flagging anything out of policy for the manager, preparing the claim, reconciling the payment.
+A VA trained on your validation rules and your platform runs the loop: validating each invoice, setting up the service booking, flagging anything out of policy for the manager, preparing the claim, reconciling the payment, and chasing the rejected or unpaid lines.
 The registered manager stays the one who approves anything outside the plan and makes the funding calls.
 What changes is that the bulk processing stops landing on the people whose registration and judgement should be spent elsewhere.

 Margin is participants-per-processor, and the invoice load sets it